infinum/wordpress-handbook/Development environment setup/Setting up development environment.md

 In the following chapters, you'll learn how to set up various environments.

-Keep in mind that you should use `https` for your local development url as well.
-This is important because some browsers require `https` for certain features to work, and it's also a good practice to have your local environment as close to the production environment as possible.
+Make sure to set up HTTPS for your local development as well.
+This is important because some browser APIs and features will behave differently on HTTP, and you want to mimic the production environment as closely as possible.